Career Timeline of Dillon Brooks: Major Achievements and Milestones

 Shortly after the 2016-17 season, Dillon Brooks declared himself eligible for the 2017 NBA draft and hired an agent, ending his college career.

-In December 2018, Dillon Brooks was mistakenly involved in a failed three-way trade between the Memphis Grizzlies, the Washington Wizards, and the Phoenix Suns due to confusion with his teammate MarShon Brooks.
+In December 2018, Dillon Brooks was involved in a failed three-way trade between Memphis, the Washington Wizards, and the Phoenix Suns.
+The trade faltered due to confusion between Dillon Brooks and his teammate, MarShon Brooks.

 Dillon Brooks began the 2019-20 season as the Grizzlies' starting shooting guard.

-February 5, 2020: Signed Three-Year Extension with Grizzlies
+February 5, 2020: Contract Extension with the Grizzlies

 May 23, 2021: NBA Playoff Debut